Palouse Barns Photo Workshop

 • Long telephoto lenses in the 100-600mm range.
 You will want a lens that is longer than 200mm for many of the locations we visit!
 A 100-400mm or 150-600mm will be perfect.

 • Circular polarizer filters and ND filters for your lenses.
-If you like shooting with grads, bring them along.
 A 9 or 10-stop ND filter will be useful for creating very long exposures.

 • Backpack to carry your gear.